Life Insurance: The Oft-Forgotten Tool in Your Estate Planning Tool Belt

 Life Insurance Is an Asset

-A properly structured whole life insurance policy can also offer tax-free dividends, providing an additional stream of income if you so desire.
+A properly structured whole life insurance policy can also offer tax-free dividends, providing an additional income stream if desired.
 The truth is that life insurance has way more to offer than you might realize.

 Talk to the professionals at Haimo Law about the ways life insurance can work to help you in your estate planning.
+Contact Haimo Law today.

 YOU ARE NOT OUR CLIENT UNLESS WE EXECUTE A WRITTEN AGREEMENT TO THAT EFFECT.
 MOREOVER, THE INFORMATION CONTAINED HEREIN IS INTENDED FOR INFORMATIONAL PURPOSES ONLY.
 EACH SITUATION IS HIGHLY FACT SPECIFIC AND EXCEPTIONS OFTEN EXIST TO GENERAL RULES.
 DO NOT RELY ON THIS INFORMATION, AS A CONSULTATION TO UNDERSTAND THE FACTS AND THE CLIENT’S NEEDS AND GOALS IS NECESSARY.
 ULTIMATELY WE MUST BE RETAINED TO PROVIDE LEGAL ADVICE AND REPRESENTATION.
 THIS INFORMATION IS PROVIDED AS A COURTESY AND, ACCORDINGLY, DOES NOT CONSTITUTE LEGAL ADVICE.